dirko/pyhacrf/IDEAS.md

 By just iterating the list and adding the $alpha$s we fill the forward probabilities - guessing the same can be done for the backward probabilities by iterating the list in reverse order.

+## Classes

+We need a lattice for each class or a way to link each node and edge with a class.
+Although the second option sounds more general the start state must then belong to one class, which breaks te symmetry.
+Possible solution is to allow more than one start state.